JohnnersUK/OLD.JohnnersUK.github.io/_posts/2017-10-05-Snaaaaaake!.md

 ---

 # Recreating Snake
 Snake is a timeless classic, you know what else is a timeless classic?
 Metal gear solid
-And the name of the main character in metal gear?
+<br>And the name of the main character in metal gear?
 Solid Snake

 Aaaaand that's about as far as this idea goes; I've been tasked with recreating snake in Huxtables Awesome Sauce game engine with a few conditions, The game has to work (Obviously) and it needs to be significantly modified.
 So I have personally tasked myself with turning snake into a stealth based spy espionage game.
-Shouldn't be too hard... right? ~_famous last words_~
+Shouldn't be too hard... right? <br>_famous last words_

 So the idea is that you play a normal game of snake, but in some AO compound, an each dot is a piece of intel.
 A set amount of intel is required per mission and once collected you can exit through the escape route or continue collecting intel for bigger score.
-As you play obviously your snake gets longer, making you easier to spot by the patrolling eagles ~_Eagles eat snakes, right?_~ which will proceed to eat you once spotted.
+As you play obviously your snake gets longer, making you easier to spot by the patrolling eagles which will proceed to eat you once spotted. <br>_Eagles eat snakes, right?_

 ## Structure
 Structuring the game should go as follows: